danieltuzes/2D4/README.md

    * [*ieee_hyperbolic*](https://github.com/danieltuzes/2D4/tree/master/sandbox/ieee_hyperbolic): to decide whether the calculation of hyperbolic function using identities are faster
    * [*merge_data_func*](https://github.com/danieltuzes/2D4/tree/master/sandbox/ieee_hyperbolic): merges and averages function evaluated at different values.

-The rest of this file belongs to the simulation program 2D4_sim.
+The rest of this file belongs to the description of the simulation program 2D4_sim.

-## Build & run
+## Build & run 2D4_sim
 This solution uses several external libraries, such as **umfpack**, **boost**, **FFTW** and furthermore, to keep the code simple, some additional include libraries must be set up for your compiler.
 A convenient Linux-gcc-cmake built procedure (scenario A) is provided along with a Windows-VS-vcpkg built procedure (scenario B).

 ### Scenario A